hugotaniady11/react-weather-app/README.md

 # React Weather App

 ## General info
 This project is simple Weather App generator based on City.
+Check Out the website here: https://react-weather-app-generator.herokuapp.com/

 ## Setup
 To run this project, install it locally using npm: